mozilla/pontoon/docs/index.rst

 `How to localize with Pontoon <https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/>`_ (Mozilla Localizer Documentation)

-`Working with Pontoon <https://mozilla-l10n.github.io/documentation/tools/pontoon>`_ (Mozilla Internal Tools Documentation)
+`How to manage localizations on Pontoon <https://mozilla-l10n.github.io/documentation/tools/pontoon>`_ (Mozilla Internal Tools Documentation)

 (For an issue to improve the documentation, see  `#2214 <https://github.com/mozilla/pontoon/issues/2214>`_.)